SEAT Mii electric review

 Those are decent figures for a car that costs £19,300, albeit after the government’s plug-in car grant of £3,500 has been applied.
 Granted, the purchase cost puts the Mii electric on par with a well-specced petrol hatchback, but it’s also one of the cheapest electric cars on sale.

 Those low running costs will make a persuasive case for the SEAT’s city-dwelling target market, as will the finance on offer: PCP (Personal Contract Purchase) buyers will enjoy monthly repayments of £199 per month following an initial deposit of £4,000.
 The deal is even sweeter for the first 300 customers too, as the firm has promised to throw in a free wallbox charger, a three-pin charging cable, three years of servicing and three years’ breakdown cover to boot.

-Behind the wheel, it’s impossible to ignore the additional bulk that’s been piled on as a result of the new car’s all-electric diet.
+Behind the wheel, it’s impossible to ignore the additional bulk that has been piled on as a result of the car’s electric transformation.
 The powertrain and battery have caused the weight to rise to 1,235kg, a figure that’s reflected in the heavier steering and increased turning circle.

-That said, the old car was one of the most composed vehicles in the segment, and the new one retains that polish: the chassis still handles well and the tauter suspension copes commendably over potholes and speed bumps without much in the way of body lean through corners.
+That said, the petrol Mii was one of the most composed vehicles in the class, and the new one retains that polish: the chassis still handles well and the tauter suspension copes commendably over potholes and speed bumps without much in the way of body lean through corners.

 The Mii electric still feels nifty around town, too, with a 0-31mph figure of 3.9 seconds translating into a handy burst of speed from a standing start.
 However, that acceleration quickly tails off, with the SEAT needing another 8.4 seconds to hit 62mph.